 In order to have a Closed Caption, click the Insert Caption icon and type in the Closed Caption editor that appears on the Canvas.

-Not only that, you are able to add as many languages as you want for a closed caption.
+In addition, you are able to add as many languages as you want for a closed caption.
 The audience then can toggle between languages of their choice through a CC button in the player.
 It is helpful when your content is conveyed in different languages other than just one language.
-To see more clearly, let’s take a look at How to Add Multiple Languages for Closed Captions.
+For more details, let’s take a look at Add Multiple Languages for Closed Captions.

 Add Mouse Cursor Effects for Captured Video